HerrerAaron/RHC_Analytics/README.md

 Clinicians have never reached consensus on whether RHC helps or harms patients, the study this dataset comes from (Connors et al., 1996, *JAMA*) was itself part of that decades-long controversy.
 Framed as an analyst problem, this is a selection-bias question that shows up constantly outside healthcare too: *does this intervention/campaign/program actually work, or are the people who received it just different to begin with?*

-This project answers four specific questions:
+This project answered four specific questions:

-1. **Causal**: Does RHC change a patient's 30-day mortality risk, once selection bias is accounted for?
+1. **Causal**: Did RHC change a patient's 30-day mortality risk, once selection bias was accounted for?
-2. **Predictive**: Which admission characteristics best predict mortality risk?
+2. **Predictive**: Which admission characteristics best predicted mortality risk?
-3. **Segmentation**: Does RHC's effect differ across patient subgroups (diagnosis, severity)?
+3. **Segmentation**: Did RHC's effect differ across patient subgroups (diagnosis, severity)?
-4. **Time-to-event**: Does RHC change *when* patients die, not just *whether* they do?
+4. **Time-to-event**: Did RHC change *when* patients died, not just *whether* they did?

 ## Key Insights

-1. RHC is linked to a ~5 percentage point increase in 30-day mortality, even after adjusting for illness severity.
-The raw comparison shows 38.0% mortality for RHC patients vs. 30.6% for non-RHC patients, but that's confounded, RHC patients were meaningfully sicker at admission.
-After statistically reweighting patients so the two groups become comparable on every measured characteristic, the adjusted gap shrinks to +5.2 percentage points (95% confidence range: +1.9% to +8.5%) and remains significant.
+1. RHC was linked to a ~5 percentage point increase in 30-day mortality, even after adjusting for illness severity.
+The raw comparison showed 38.0% mortality for RHC patients vs. 30.6% for non-RHC patients, but that was confounded, RHC patients were meaningfully sicker at admission.
+After statistically reweighting patients so the two groups became comparable on every measured characteristic, the adjusted gap shrank to +5.2 percentage points (95% confidence range: +1.9% to +8.5%) and remained significant.

-2. A completely independent method confirms the same result.
+2. A completely independent method confirmed the same result.
 A survival-analysis model (Cox regression) estimating moment-to-moment mortality risk across the full 30 days found RHC patients faced about 25% higher risk of dying at any given time than similar patients who didn't receive it.
-Getting the same directional answer from two structurally different statistical methods is a strong signal this isn't a modeling artifact.
+Getting the same directional answer from two structurally different statistical methods was a strong signal this wasn't a modeling artifact.

-3. A predictive model correctly classifies 30-day mortality risk 74% of the time using only admission data.
+3. A predictive model correctly classified 30-day mortality risk 74% of the time using only admission data.
 The strongest predictors were a pre-existing prognosis score, baseline functional health, DNR status, and liver function, largely consistent across both the predictive model and the survival model.

-4. No patient subgroup shows a confirmed, statistically different RHC effect.
-RHC's effect was re-estimated within 7 disease categories and 3 severity tiers; a formal statistical test comparing all subgroups directly found no confirmed difference between them, the apparent variation is consistent with chance rather than a proven pattern.
+4. No patient subgroup showed a confirmed, statistically different RHC effect.
+RHC's effect was re-estimated within 7 disease categories and 3 severity tiers; a formal statistical test comparing all subgroups directly found no confirmed difference between them, the apparent variation was consistent with chance rather than a proven pattern.

 ## Recommendations